 Parc Güell is a public park that was originally meant to be a exclusive housing colony (for 60 or so families) as envisioned by Eusebi Güell who promptly put Gaudí in charge of bringing his mammoth ambition to life.
 This is yet another project that never reached fruition (only 2 residential places could be built) and in it’s present form is a public park on Carmel Hill in Barcelona and is another UNESCO declared world heritage site.
 This park amply showcases how modernism architecture can coexist so peacefully with nature and appear as an extension of it, thanks to Gaudí’s genius.
 There are several structures strewn all over the park (such as catacomb like features with arched ceilings supported by rows of wavy pillars) and then there is Gaudí’s house where he lived with his father and niece.
 There is a small entrance fee to this neatly kept and well maintained residence which gives you a peek into the life of one of the most famous architect’s of all time.
 I highly recommend going in if you can.
 Although many attractions of Parc Güell are free, the “monumental core” requires an entrance fee and is where you can see the majority of Gaudí’s work at display.
 This involves the Modernism style buildings (which at first glance feel like a kid’s whimsical dreams carved out of cookie dough, a la Gingerbread house) whose roofs are beautiful adorned with Catalan clay tiles made of “trencadís” (mosaic of tile pieces).
 These houses are part of the porter’s lodge pavilion, since one of them was an actual porters’ residence.
 You also have the “Dragon stairway” with a central fountain adorned by a mosaic salamander (symbol of Catalonia), the hypostyle room and the Greek theater at the center.

 Parc Güell is unbelievably crowded in summer as in going there at 11:30 AM on a weekend is a major no-no (like us).
 Go as early as possibly, preferably when the park opens at 8 AM and on a weekday for some peaceful sightseeing minus the crazy number of people thronging every inch of the monumental core.
 The lines to enter this zone are crazy long and you must arrive at the proper entrance (the staff will guide you) at the time mentioned on your ticket.
 Once you do get in, you can spend as much time inside as you want.
-Buy tickets online and carry water with you since it can get sweltering hot in the park.
+Buy tickets online to Parc Güell and carry water with you since it can get sweltering hot in the park.
 Due to the insane number of people standing in line to get into one of the buildings, we did not explore the interiors or rooftops, but do so if you arrive early or have some major tenacity.
 Parc Güell is a 15 minute walk from Casa Vicens.

 I hope you enjoyed reading about these different stops on this self guided Barcelona Gaudí tour guide.
 These are not the only Gaudí creations in the city as you can read in this super informative article by Free tours by foot, but are those that I could squeeze in during my three days in Barcelona and will definitely help whet your appetite for more.
 Barcelona is notorious for pickpockets and so please keep a strict eye on your belongings at all time when enjoying these attractions.
 You can find a list of all of Antoni Gaudí’s buildings right here.
-For more delicious Spain stuff, read my other posts strewn throughout this page and don’t forget to keep an eye out for upcoming posts on Basque country!
+For more delicious Spain stuff, read my other posts strewn throughout this page and don’t forget to keep an eye out for my posts on Basque country!

 LIKE THIS POST?
 HOVER OVER THE IMAGES BELOW TO PIN THEM FOR LATER.